-What started as a way to get more people active, the “30 Days of Biking” campaign has grown in popularity and shows added heart-healthy values as the drive moves forward.
-For many, biking in April leaves much to be desired, unless there is above normal spring conditions.
-But it doesn’t have to be a major ordeal.
-With 30 Days of Biking, you sign up with your own set of rules on how far and where you want to ride each day.
+First, you sign up for 30 Days of Biking with your own set of rules on how far and where you want to ride each day.
 It might be as little as a spin around the block, a few laps around the underground parking garage or spinning at the gym, all depending on the weather.
-Then as May approaches you will not only have bragging rights, you will feel a lot better and be at your peak ready for the summer bike season.
+Then as May approaches, you will not only have bragging rights, you will feel a lot better and be at your peak, ready for the summer bike season.

 Did you know that just 20 minutes of cycling in a day can cut in half your risk of dying from a heart-related disease?
-You will also feel better and may help improve your muscle for walking, general balance, and climbing stairs according to a recent study conducted by Purdue University, in Indiana.
-The study concluded that regular cycling can cut your risk of heart disease by a whopping 50 percent.
-Let’s see now, besides bragging rights, if I turn my bikes crank each day in April I will feel better – where do I sign up?
+According to a recent study conducted by Purdue University in Indiana, you will also feel better and may help improve your muscle for walking, general balance, and climbing stairs.
+The study concluded that regular cycling could cut your risk of heart disease by a whopping 50 percent.
+Let’s see now, besides bragging rights, if I turn my bikes crank each day in April; I will feel better – where do I sign up?

 Signing up and pledging to ride 30 Days in April biking, it’s free!

 The 30-day campaign is a pledge to ride your bike every day in April, any distance, any destination and share your adventures online at #30daysofbiking.
-So tell your friends, sign up and ride together and make sure your bike is ready to roll.
+Tell your friends, sign up and ride together and make sure your bike is ready to roll.

 30 Days of Biking is a springtime tradition founded in 2010 by two avid cyclists in Minneapolis.
 Last year over 10,000 bicyclists from St. Paul, to San Diego, to Düsseldorf, Germany, join this “community of joyful cyclists.”
 Will you join them?